maoberlehner/markus-oberlehner-net/content/blog/how-to-handle-multi-row-forms-with-vue-vuex-and-vuex-map-fields.md

 ## Recap
 Handling form data with Vue in a way which does not mutate the Vuex store, can be a tricky thing to do.
 Even more tricky can it be to handle multi-row forms.

-I hope for [vuex-map-fields](https://github.com/maoberlehner/vuex-map-fields) to be a useful tool in the tool belt of Vue developers to make handling form data with Vue and Vuex a more pleasant experience.
+I hope for [vuex-map-fields](https://github.com/maoberlehner/vuex-map-fields) to be a useful tool in the utility belt of Vue developers to make handling form data with Vue and Vuex a more pleasant experience.

 If you enjoyed this article, please **make sure to also read one of my previous articles about [form field handling in combination with Vuex](https://markus.oberlehner.net/blog/form-fields-two-way-data-binding-and-vuex/)**.